Derived Hecke algebra and cohomology of arithmetic groups: Introduction

 I thank David Treumann who explained Koszul duality to me many years ago, and more recently explained to me Smith theory and torus localization, which were helpful in the proof of the Satake isomorphism.

 I had a very helpful discussion with Soren Galatius and Craig Westerland.

-I am grateful to Toby Gee for writing extremely clear lecture notes on modularity lifting, without which I am not sure I would have achieved even my current modest understanding of the Taylor--Wiles method.
+I am grateful to Toby Gee for writing extremely clear lecture notes on modularity lifting, without which I am not sure I would have achieved even my current modest understanding of the Taylor--Wiles method, and to both Shekhar Khare and Michael Harris for taking an interest and for many helpful discussions.

-Finally, I am grateful to both Shekhar Khare and Michael Harris for taking an interest and for many helpful discussions.
+The referee read the paper very thoroughly and made many very helpful suggestions about exposition and clarity.
+I thank him or her for the substantial effort they made.